Articles

 Tips

-When you take out a loan, interest is the cost you pay the lender for them to lend you money and is usually the most decisive factor when it comes to choosing a lender.
-Below, we'll figure out what you as an entrepreneur should keep in mind to find the right thing in the interest rate jungle.
+When you take out a loan, the interest rate is the cost you pay the lender for lending you money and is often the most decisive factor when it comes to choosing a lender.
+Below, we clarify what you as an entrepreneur should consider to navigate the interest rate jungle.

-Access to finance is a prerequisite for companies to be able to invest.
-And just as an entrepreneur should calculate the return on an investment, you should also keep an eye on what the exact total cost of an external financing solution will land on.
-In this way, you can make the most informed investment decision possible and thus give the company the right conditions to grow.
+Access to financing is a prerequisite for companies to be able to invest.
+And just as an entrepreneur should calculate what return an investment may bring, they should also be aware of the exact total cost of an external financing solution.
+This way, they can make the most informed investment decision possible and thus give the company the right conditions to grow.

-When you as an entrepreneur take out a loan with Froda, the interest is the only cost of the loan.
-Unfortunately, it is far from the same for all players in the corporate loan industry.
-Unlike the consumer loan and credit market — where the total price of a loan is presented is clearly regulated — there is both a lack of regulation and a standard for how the price is presented when it comes to corporate credit.
-Therefore, it is important as an entrepreneur to have knowledge about interest rates, and how different ways of presenting it will affect the total cost of the loan, in order to be able to compare different offers and choose the most advantageous option.
+When you, as a business owner, take out a loan with Froda, the interest rate is the only cost for the loan.
+Unfortunately, this isn't the case with all actors in the business loan industry.
+Unlike the market for consumer loans and credits – where it is clearly regulated how the total price of a loan should be presented – there is a lack of both regulation and a standard for how the price is presented when it comes to business credits.
+Therefore, it is important for business owners to be aware of interest rates and how different ways of presenting them will affect the total cost of the loan, in order to compare different offers and choose the most advantageous option.

-Interest is the cost that you pay a lender for them to lend you money.
-Usually the interest rate is expressed as a percentage of the loan amount, but in business loans it is also common for it to be stated as a fixed cost.
+Interest is the cost you pay a lender for lending you money.
+Usually, the interest is expressed as a percentage of the loan amount, but in business loans it is also common for it to be stated as a fixed cost.

-Depending on the type of amortization the loan has, the interest payments may differ on each given payment.
-In the case of an amortization-free loan, you pay current interest on the loan amount and the amount of each interest payment changes only if you choose to amortize the loan or if the interest rate changes (the latter only applies if the loan has a variable rate).
-In the case of business loans, however, the most common is that the loan either has straight amortization or that it is an annuity loan.
-In the case of straight amortization, you amortize a given amount at each amortization time, while the interest portion decreases as the debt decreases, and the expense of the loan also decreases over time.
-In the case of an annuity loan, you instead pay a given amount at each deposit during the life of the loan.
-In the beginning, therefore, the interest part represents a larger part of the expense of the loan, but decreases over time at the same time as the proportion of amortization increases.
+Depending on the type of amortization the loan has, the interest payments may differ with each payment.
+With an interest-only loan, you pay ongoing interest on the loan amount, and the sum of each interest payment only changes if you choose to amortize the loan or if the interest rate changes (the latter only applies if the loan has a variable interest rate).
+However, for business loans, the most common is that the loan either has straight-line amortization or is an annuity loan.
+With straight-line amortization, you amortize a given sum at each amortization opportunity, while the interest portion decreases as the debt decreases, whereby the expenses for the loan also decrease over time.
+With an annuity loan, you instead pay a given sum at each payment during the loan's term.
+In the beginning, the interest portion therefore constitutes a larger part of the expense for the loan but decreases over time as the amortization share increases.

-Usually when presenting the nominal interest rate, one does it as an annual rate, that is, the percentage rate of the loan per year.
-This means that interest expense is based on calculating it from the underlying debt at the beginning of the year.
-Just as when it comes to the presentation of the effective interest rate, the annual interest rate is accepted when it comes to consumer loans, as it is also regulated in the Consumer Credit Act.
-However, since regulation is lacking when it comes to corporate loans, many players choose to present the interest rate as a monthly interest rate instead.
-However, many operators present the monthly rate incorrectly in that they divide the average monthly cost by the original loan amount, instead of dividing it by the average loan amount over the year.
-Something that makes the monthly rate appear to be half what it really is.
+Usually, when presenting the nominal interest rate, it is done as an annual interest rate, that is, the percentage interest rate for the loan per year.
+This means that the interest cost is based on calculating it from the outstanding debt at the beginning of the year.
+Just as when it comes to presenting the effective interest rate, the annual interest rate is well-established when it comes to consumer loans, as this is also regulated in the Consumer Credit Act.
+However, as regulation is lacking when it comes to business loans, many actors instead choose to present the interest rate as a monthly interest rate.
+However, many actors present the monthly interest rate in an incorrect way by dividing the average monthly cost by the original loan amount, instead of dividing it by the average loan amount during the year.
+Something that makes the monthly interest rate appear half as large as it actually is.

-Therefore, when taking a position on an offer with a monthly interest rate, it is important to consider whether the interest rate presented is really an accurate monthly rate, or whether it is the average monthly cost expressed as a percentage.
-An easy way to check this is to take the average interest cost for the first twelve months of the loan and divide that figure by the original loan amount.
-If the figure you get corresponds to the percentage presented as the monthly rate in the offer, it means that the actual interest rate is actually twice as high.
-If instead it is half that, the monthly rate presented is correct, and you can then recalculate the monthly rate to an annual rate by multiplying the interest rate of the monthly rate by twelve.
-This makes it easier to compare different offers and get a clearer picture of what the loan will actually cost you and your company.
+When considering an offer with a monthly interest rate, it is therefore important to calculate whether the interest rate presented is really a correct monthly interest rate, or whether it is the average monthly cost expressed as a percentage.
+A simple way to check this is to take the average interest cost for the loan's first twelve months and divide that figure by the original loan amount.
+If the figure you arrive at corresponds to the percentage presented as the monthly interest rate in the offer, it means that the actual interest rate is actually twice as high.
+If it is instead half as large, the presented monthly interest rate is correct, and you can then convert the monthly interest rate to an annual interest rate by multiplying the interest rate for the monthly interest rate by twelve.
+In this way, it becomes easier to compare different offers and get a clearer picture of what the loan will actually cost you and your company.

-Interest on outstanding principal vs original loan amount
+Interest on outstanding capital vs. original loan amount

 Tips

-Black Friday has emerged as one of the biggest sales days in Sweden and globally.
-As a retailer, it is therefore important to be prepared to maximize opportunities.
-We've gathered some tips for both physical stores and e-retailers to maximize your sales.
+Black Friday has emerged as one of the most important sales days in Sweden and globally.
+As a retailer, it is therefore important to be prepared to maximize the opportunities.
+We've put together some tips for both physical stores and online retailers to maximize your sales.

 Strategies for physical stores